[2.6] The Curse Whisperer - Tri-Curse CI Whispering Ice Berserker - Viable for Everything

 - for the DPS gems, level 2 copies at the same time (or buy 20/0) and then vendor one copy with GCP and re-level it in the swap weapons.

-You can swap CE for Item Rarity for better drops if the map is easy enough.
-In the Standard league, you can also swap Life Leech for Item Quantity.
+In the Standard league, you can also swap Fire Penetration for Item Quantity.

 In some endgame content (Labyrinth, Atziri/Uber) the extra leech is not needed but extra DPS is very useful.
-A second staff with 5B1R and Controlled Destruction instead of Life Leech is good to have.
+A second staff with 4B2R and Elemental Focus instead of Life Leech is good to have.

 Chest 5L: CWDT (lv 1) - Ball Lightning (lv 4) - Curse of Hit (20/20) - Enfeeble (lv 20) - Temporal Chains (lv 20).